dulacp/dulacp.github.io/_posts/2013-03-03-computing-the-ios-device-tilt.markdown

 * it avoids the [gimbal lock][gimbal-lock--wiki] problem.
 * and Apple provides a quaternion in the `CMAttitude` class instance.

-And because we only want to compute the `yaw` we do not have to worry about the [gimbal lock][gimbal-lock--wiki] problem, since our goal is not to described the complete iPhone orientation in the 3D space but only the tilt.
+And because we only want to compute the `yaw` we do not have to worry about the [gimbal lock][gimbal-lock--wiki] problem, since our goal is not to describe the complete iPhone orientation in the 3D space but only the tilt of it.

 There is a very simple formula to [compute `yaw` from a quaternion][quaternion-to-yaw--wiki] :